-“Peter Taylor kept mouthing ‘I love you’,” recalled Kenny Sansom.
+“Peter Taylor kept mouthing ‘I love you’,” recalled Sansom.
 “The next thing, he’s blowing kisses at me too.”

 The chunky full-back, who admitted to being “naive” when he turned professional at Crystal Palace, later discovered room-mate Dave Swindlehurst had pushed the beds together in their room.
 Sansom soon cottoned onto the wind-up, but not before some curious moments ahead of his first-team debut.

 2. Garrincha's Little Bird dropping

 His Botafogo coach later described him as “the most amateur professional ever to play football” - and Garrincha’s behaviour towards new signings did little to disprove that view.

 “He’d eat a really spicy meal,” explained former team-mate Didi, “then break wind in the new boy’s face.”

 The Little Bird’s array of bottom-related pranks also extended to lobbing turds through new signings’ windows.
 Lovely.